(formerly the Johns Hopkins Women's Mood Disorders Center)

 - Gina Grinstead, Nurse Practitioner

-Note: The Johns Hopkins Center for Women's Reproductive Mental Heath is a teaching clinic.
+Note: The Johns Hopkins Reproductive Mental Health Center is a teaching clinic.
 Your appointment may be completed by our postdoctoral fellow or our nurse practitioner; in those cases, you will see only that provider on the day of your appointment, but all cases are reviewed and supervised by the attending physicians.
 Your appointment may also be completed by one of our resident physicians; in these cases, the resident physician will collect most of your information but you will also see an attending physician at the end of your appointment.

 Request an Appointment